fastlane/fastlane/VISION.md

 Google has recognized _fastlane_ as the best tool for tackling tough beta and release deployment challenges.
 The team’s mission is to make _fastlane_ the de facto tool to automate beta deployments and app store releases for iOS and Android apps.

 Google intends to keep _fastlane_ open source and available as a standalone tool for users who are not using Firebase or Fabric.
-Google is also committed to increasing use of _fastlane_ by promoting it through other products and websites, and developing integrations with Firebase and Fabric tools to help them work better together.
+Google is also committed to increasing the use of _fastlane_ by promoting it through other products and websites, and developing integrations with Firebase and Fabric tools to help them work better together.